seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 **Second Friend**
 Be of good comfort, man; I bring you news,
-Good news.
+Good news. /

 **Jailer**
-/ They are welcome.
+/ They are welcome. /

 **Second Friend**
 / Palamon has clear'd you,
 And got your pardon, and discover'd how
 And by whose means he escap'd, which was your daughter's,
-Whose pardon is procur'd too; and the prisoner--
+Whose pardon is procur'd too; and the prisoner -
-Not to be held ungrateful to her goodness--
+Not to be held ungrateful to her goodness -
 Has given a sum of money to her marriage,
-A large one, I'll assure you.
+A large one, I'll assure you. /

 **Jailer**
 / Ye are a good man
-And ever bring good news.
+And ever bring good news. /

 **First Friend**
 / How was it ended?